-At 1/32 scale this FD3S is a neat little kit.
-Unlike the Aoshima 1/32 kits, this
+At 1/32 scale these RX-7 FD3S are neat little kits.
+Unlike the Aoshima 1/32 kits, the ARII

 view mirrors and wipers.
 Transparent parts are even provided for the turn signal lights,